jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Stone Colossus.md

 RacialMods:
 Languages: Common
 SQ: alternate form, movable keep, mythic creation, mythic resilience, self repair, siege tower
+SpecialAbilities:
+  Alternate Form (Ex): >
-SpecialAbilities: Alternate Form (Ex) A stone colossus can take the form of a small keep as a full-round action.
+    A stone colossus can take the form of a small keep as a full-round action.
 Its DR increases to 20/epic, and it gains fast healing 10.
 While in this form, the colossus cannot make melee attacks.
+  Movable Keep (Ex): >
-Movable Keep (Ex) In either form, a stone colossus holds up to 12 Medium creatures.
+    In either form, a stone colossus holds up to 12 Medium creatures.
 Those on its ramparts gain cover.
 Any inside when it's destroyed take 3d10+20 points of damage.
+  Selective Antimagic Aura (Su): >
+    Spells with the earth or force descriptor or that transmute or manipulate earth or stone are unaffected by this field.
+  Self Repair (Ex): >
-Selective Antimagic Aura (Su) Spells with the earth or force descriptor or that transmute or manipulate earth or stone are unaffected by this field.
-Self Repair (Ex) A stone colossus can expend one use of mythic power as a swift action to gain fast healing 20 for 5 rounds.
-Siege Tower (Ex) A stone colossus's ballistae don't provoke attacks of opportunity, and they reload themselves at the start of the colossus's turn.
+    A stone colossus can expend one use of mythic power as a swift action to gain fast healing 20 for 5 rounds.
+  Siege Tower (Ex): >
+    A stone colossus's ballistae don't provoke attacks of opportunity, and they reload themselves at the start of the colossus's turn.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: